vuralsayan/vuralsayan/README.md

 <br>

 ### I graduated from DPU Computer Engineering
-- ✅ Proficient in C#, Javascript, Python, SQL, HTML, and CSS
+- ✅ Proficient in C#, .NET Core, SQL, HTML, and CSS
-- 💻 Focused on developing skills in **ASP.NET**
+- 💻 Focused on developing skills in **.NET Core**
 - 🌱 Enthusiastic about learning new technologies
 - 🔧 Actively seeks opportunities to enhance technical skills and experience
 - 🤝 Strong collaboration and communication abilities